DictumMortuum/cleric/index.md

 While the divine domains is the class feature that takes clerics apart, spells is what binds them together.
 Every cleric is a conduit of the divine; he is able to manifest his god's power into spells from the cleric spell list.
 This list is the same for all clerics, with minor differences, most often because of their domain selection.

-If I could do a TL;DR version of this guide, it would probably be the following: **Before making any important desicion for your character, ask yourself: does this hurt my spellcasting ability?**
+If I could do a TL;DR version of this guide, it would probably be the following: **Before making any important decision for your character, ask yourself: does this hurt my spellcasting ability?**

 Remember that you are a full caster: your number one priority as a character is the god-given ability to manipulate the divine power of the gods. **Don't be carried away by your theme, it's there to add fluff, synergy and variety, it's not meant to be built upon.** Of course, there are always exceptions to this rule, but they are rare.
 If you are faced with a feat choice - e.g. "should I grab Heavy Armor Master for my life cleric, or should I put that +2 to my wisdom?", the safest choice is the one that improves your wisdom and your spellcasting.